Earlier this year, I read the book Meet the Frugalwoods.

 I'm not ashamed about how much we make.
 We worked hard to get where we are, and we will continue to push things forward.
 But I'm not going to pretend we are poor either.
-Our struggles pale in comparison to where some other families are, and I know we are well off.
+Our struggles pale compared to where some other families are, and I know we are well off.

-I honestly don't consider what the Frugalwoods did as what a traditional “retirement” is, where you stop working.
+I honestly don't consider what the Frugalwoods did as a traditional “retirement” is, where you stop working.
 Because it is clear both of them do still work.